igrep/eslint-plugin-no-ignore-returned-union/README.md

 # eslint-plugin

-ESLint rule to prohibit ignoring union values returned by a function.
+ESLint rule to prohibit ignoring a union value returned by a function.